navis-org/navis/docs/examples/3_interfaces/README.md

 ## Interfaces

-These tutorials cover interfaces between {{ navis }} and external tools:
+Connect {{ navis }} to external tools like the NEURON simulator and Blender.